Handmade using 5 main processes:

 Inspiration:

 Dogs mean a lot to me and have always been an important part of my life.
-I’ve had dogs my whole life, and tried to fill that void during college by dog sitting through Rover and volunteering at a local shelter.
+I grew up with dogs at home, and tried to fill that void during college by dog sitting through Rover and volunteering at a local shelter.
 Over my gap year after high school, I trained sled dogs in Alaska and worked at a dog shelter in Guatemala.
-Dogs bring me so much joy, and it felt meaningful to dedicate a few months to making something for my dog, Lyra (center pic) —> and for all the dogs I have in the future.
+Dogs bring me so much joy, it felt meaningful to dedicate a few months to making something for my dog, Lyra (center pic), and for all the dogs I’ll have in the future.

 Assembly plan: